Belarus: EU calls for international probe into forced landing of Ryanair plane | DW | 24.05.2021

 On Sunday, a Ryanair jet flying from Athens to Lithuania was intercepted by a Belarusian fighter jet and diverted to Minsk International Airport after being told a bomb was on board.

-No explosives were found on the aircraft, but Raman Pratasevich, a former editor from the Minsk-critical Telegraph outlet Nexta, was allegedly taken into custody.
+No explosives were found on the aircraft, but Raman Pratasevich, a former editor from the Minsk-critical Telegram channel Nexta, was allegedly taken into custody.
 Pratasevich is a known critic of Belarus' long-time leader Alexander Lukashenko and his government.

 After hours of delays, the plane was later allowed to fly on to Lithuania — but at least four people, including Pratasevich's girlfriend, did not reboard the plane.